Whether you come once a season, once a month or once a week, you will always feel better after treatment.

 EAST ASIAN HERBAL FORMULAS

 East Asian herbal formulas are an essential part of our practice.
-In some cases, the herbs are more important for treating certain conditions than the acupuncture is; fertility would be one, and another is post-concussive disorder.
+In some cases, herbs are equally important when treating certain conditions such as fertility support, post-concussive, and digestive disorders.

 Moxibustion (moxa for short) is adds warmth to the body, felt as a pleasant warmth on the surface of the skin.
 Moxa promotes microcirculation in the area where it is applied.

 For patients who want to take that extra step, we customize dietary guidelines for you, based on East Asian and Functional Medicine principles, nutritional science, the Mediterranean diet, maybe supplements or herbs, and good old common sense.

 Qi gong tones the nervous system, relaxes the muscles, increases endurance, facilitates deeper breathing, and in general creates a more relaxed state.